griffithlab/VAtools/docs/ref_transcript_mismatch_reporter.rst

-Such errors might occur in a small number of variants if there are only minor differences between the reference used and the Ensembl transcripts but they might also be more widespread, for example, if users aligned to GRCh37 but used a GRCh38 VEP cachce.
+Such errors might occur in a small number of variants if there are only minor differences between the reference used and the Ensembl transcripts but they might also be more widespread, for example, if users aligned to GRCh37 but used a GRCh38 VEP cache.

 The input VCF needs to be annotated by VEP and requires annotation with the ``Wildtype`` VEP plugin available as part of `pVACtools <https://pvactools.readthedocs.io/en/latest/pvacseq/input_file_prep/vep.html#installing-vep>`_.